 The list of PWSs that fail to provide an adequate supply of safe drinking water is included as Appendix E. Such systems are out of compliance with drinking water standards and have been issued a compliance order by DDW.
 Priority for funding projects for systems out of compliance will be based on consideration of the:

-Type of Problem: 1) whether the water delivered by the system poses an immediate health risk or 2) is from an untreated or at-risk sources; and 3) whether the water system has other chronic compliance or water shortage problems; and
+Type of Problem: 1) whether the water delivered by the system poses an immediate health risk or 2) is from an untreated or at-risk source; and 3) whether the water system has other chronic compliance or water shortage problems; and

 Type of System/Solution: 1) assisting DACs served by a PWS or low-income households served by a state small water system receive access to safe drinking water as quickly as possible (both near term and long-term); 2) promoting the consolidation or extension of service and supporting appointed administrators; 3) funding solutions other than those related to capital construction costs, when complementary funding sources are available; and 4) assisting small non-DACs with contaminants above the MCL.